ThousandMonkeysTypewriter/Deployer/README.md

 ## Example
-Let's suppose we have a document containing [description](https://github.com/nayname/JOL/blob/master/src/main/resources/flowers/iris.txt) of flowers and we want to terun [into into the list of ojects of the type Flower](https://github.com/nayname/JOL/blob/master/src/main/java/org/deeplearning4j/IrisClassifier.java).
+Let's suppose we have a document containing [description](https://github.com/nayname/JOL/blob/master/src/main/resources/flowers/iris.txt) of flowers and we want to turn it [into the list of ojects of the type Flower](https://github.com/nayname/JOL/blob/master/src/main/java/org/deeplearning4j/IrisClassifier.java).
 This object will contain parameters from the document (sepal length, sepal width etc.) and a label - which type of flower that is.
 The label is not provided by the documnet so we will use our ML model to derive the flower's lable from it's parameters.

 First, we load saved and trained model using model configuration.